French submarine Achille: World War II

 Beginning on 22 March 1940, the division was based at Harwich on the North Sea coast of England.
 On 17 April 1940, the division moved to Dundee, Scotland, where it joined the British submarines HMS Clyde and HMS Severn in forming the 9th Flotilla.
 From Dundee, the submarines operated in the North Sea in support of Allied forces fighting in the Norwegian campaign as German forces began their conquest of Norway.
 While departing Dundee on 18 April 1940, Achille collided with Pasteur, damaging one of Pasteur′s diving planes and one of her propeller shafts.
 Shortly afterward, Achille almost torpedoed Sfax before her commanding officer identified Sfax as one of her sister ships arriving to relieve Achille on her patrol station.

 From 7 to 20 May 1940, Achille, Casabianca, and Sfax patrolled off Bergen, Stavanger, and Ergersund, Norway, with Achille beginning a patrol in the Skagerrak on 7 May.
 While she was returning from this patrol, a British bomber mistook her for a German submarine and attacked her in Dundee Channel, dropping five bombs.
 Achille suffered serious damage, particularly to her ballast tanks, propeller shafts, and hydrophones.
 She proceeded to Brest for repairs, arriving there on 29 May 1940.
 She began a major refit at Brest on 14 June 1940.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 Achille was in drydock and unable to move under her own power as German forces approached Brest.
 To prevent the Germans from capturing her, she was scuttled at Brest at 19:00 on 18 June 1940.
-Her wreck later was refloated to clear her berth.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.
+The Germans later refloated Achille to clear her berth.